xiangmingcai/UMOT/README.md

 Unmixing is a key step of spectral flow cytometry, and the unmixing matrix is a matrix containing signatures of fluors and autofluorescences. **The UMOT is developed to address the unmixing issues**, which is caused by the mismatch between extracted signatures and "real" signatures in multi-color samples.

-The UMOT includes 3 out-of-the-box webtools:
+The UMOT includes 4 out-of-the-box webtools:
   1. [Unmixing Matrix Generator (UMG)](https://github.com/xiangmingcai/UnmixingMtxGenerator.github.io/tree/main): generate unmixing matrix from raw fcs files.

+  2. [Unmixing Matrix Recover (UMR)](https://github.com/xiangmingcai/UnmixingMtxRecover.github.io/tree/main): recover unmixing matrix from multicolor sample fcs file in few clicks.

-2. **[Unmixing Matrix Optimizer (UMO)](https://github.com/xiangmingcai/UnmixingMtxOptimizer.github.io): correct unmixing matrix to address unmixing issues.** 🚀🚀🚀
+  3. **[Unmixing Matrix Optimizer (UMO)](https://github.com/xiangmingcai/UnmixingMtxOptimizer.github.io): correct unmixing matrix to address unmixing issues.** 🚀🚀🚀

-  3. [Unmixing In Batch (UIB)](https://github.com/xiangmingcai/UnmixingInBatch.github.io): do unmixing on raw fcs files to obtain unmixed fcs files in batch.
+  4. [Unmixing In Batch (UIB)](https://github.com/xiangmingcai/UnmixingInBatch.github.io): do unmixing on raw fcs files to obtain unmixed fcs files in batch.

+We provide two options (UMG and UMR) for generating/recover the unmixing matrix, since most flow cytometers do not allow exporting unmixing matrix.

-The UMG could be very helpful for users to generate an unmixing matrix in ~ 30 mins to 1 hour, since most flow cytometers do not allow exporting unmixing matrix.
+>The UMG could guide users to generate an unmixing matrix in ~ 30 mins to 1 hour, this approach is the same as you have in the cytometer's software.

+>The UMR could help users recover the unmixing matrix with few click in less then 1 min.
+It is much faster than the UMG.
+However, it is less accurate, because of the rounded number in the fcs file.
+Detailed comparison could be found in the [instruction document](https://github.com/xiangmingcai/UnmixingMtxRecover.github.io/blob/main/instruction.md) of UMR.

 **The UMO is the core module of the UMOT toolkit.** In fact, both UMG and UIB are designed to support the use of UMO.
 The UMG is super-powerful💪 and user-friendly🥰 in addressing most unmixinng issues😵.